TLC-1990/Milestone-2-Project/README.md

 ### Scope
 The project will consist of a single page, but the game will be preempted by a starting splash page.
-1. Homepage - This will contain a title, user instructions and the interactive memory card game.
+1. Homepage - Following a user's confirmation that they want to start playing the game, they will be taken to the main game page.
+This will contain a title, user instructions and the interactive memory card game.
 The game will focus on matching pairs of images of extinct megafauna.
 ### Structure
-(See Wireframes section below)
+(See wireframes section below)

 ### Skeleton
 The user will navigate by clicking the home link in the navbar menu (visible in tablet view and on desktop, collapsed on mobile devices).